 Executive Officer 2019 Variable Cash Compensation Target Percentage of Base

 Mark E. Jagiela 110%

-Gregory R. Beecher
+Gregory R. Beecher 85%

+Sanjay Mehta 75%

 Charles J. Gray 70%

 Bradford B. Robbins 75%

 Gregory S. Smith 75%

-Walter G. Vahey 75%

-Executive variable cash compensation is capped at 200% of target to limit actual executive compensation for periods of exceptionally strong performance.
+Executive variable cash compensation is capped at 200% of target to limit actual executive compensation during periods of exceptionally strong performance.

-In January, the Compensation Committee also establishes the specific performance measures and formulas for the year's variable cash compensation program.
-For 2018, the performance-based variable cash compensation goals were determined by operating division and were based on: 1) a baseline formula for non-GAAP profit rate before interest and taxes or PBIT percentage; 2) two-year rolling revenue growth rate; and 3) measurable operating, financial and strategic goals.
+In January of each year, the Compensation Committee also establishes the specific performance measures and formulas for the year's variable cash compensation program.
+For 2019, the performance-based variable cash compensation goals were determined by operating division and were based on: (1) a baseline formula for non-GAAP profit rate before interest and taxes or PBIT2 percentage; (2) a two-year rolling revenue growth rate; and (3) measurable operating, financial and strategic goals.
 These components are aggregated in the variable cash compensation payout calculation and capped at 200% of target.
-The performance-based variable cash compensation for the named executive officers is determined by a formula comprised of Company-wide PBIT percentage, Companywide revenue growth and the performance against key operating, financial and strategic goals by the Company's business divisions.
-The revenue growth metric contributes 30% towards the target variable cash compensation payout with the PBIT metric contributing 40% and the operating, financial and strategic goals contributing 30%.
-In 2018, the Board increased the PBIT rate target of the performance-based variable cash compensation program from 15% to 17% and increased the percentage PBIT required for maximum variable cash compensation payout from 25% to 30%.
-In 2019, the Board increased the PBIT rate target of the performance-based variable cash compensation program from 17% to 19%, increased the target two-year rolling revenue growth rate for variable cash compensation from 3% to 5%, and increased the revenue growth rate that results in the maximum payout for the revenue growth metric for variable cash compensation from 10% to 15%.
+The performance-based variable cash compensation for the named executive officers is determined by a formula comprised of Company-wide PBIT percentage, Company-wide revenue growth and the performance against key operating, financial and strategic goals by the Company's business divisions.
+The revenue growth metric contributes 30% toward the target variable cash compensation payout with the PBIT metric contributing 40% and the operating, financial and strategic goals contributing 30%.
+In 2019, the Board increased the PBIT rate target for the performance-based variable cash compensation program from 17% to 19%, increased the target two-year rolling revenue growth rate from 3% to 5%, and increased the revenue growth rate that results in maximum payout for the revenue growth metric for variable cash compensation from 10% to 15%.
+In 2020, the Board increased the revenue growth rate that results in maximum payout for the revenue growth metric from 15% to 17%.
 The variable cash compensation for Messrs.
-Jagiela, Beecher and Gray is calculated by applying a weighted average formula of the performance of all divisions.
+Jagiela, Beecher, Mehta and Gray is calculated by applying a weighted average formula of the performance of all divisions.
 The variable cash compensation formula for Messrs.
-Robbins and Smith is divided equally between (a) the weighted average formula of the performance of all divisions and (b) the performance of their respective divisions (Wireless Test for Mr. Robbins and Semiconductor Test for Mr. Smith).
-The variable cash compensation formula for Mr. Vahey in 2018 was divided equally between (a) the weighted average formula of the performance of all divisions and (b) the performance of the System Test division.
-Due to his change in responsibilities from President, System Test Group to Executive Vice President, Business Development, the variable cash compensation formula for Mr. Vahey in 2019 will be calculated by applying a weighted average formula of the performance of all divisions.
+Robbins and Smith is divided equally between (1) the weighted average formula of the performance of all divisions and (2) the performance of their respective divisions (Wireless Test for Mr. Robbins and Semiconductor Test for Mr. Smith).
 In establishing the performance target levels for the financial performance measures, the Compensation Committee sets the PBIT percentage rate and the revenue growth rate at a level it believes to be appropriate for the businesses in which the Company operates, and sets other operating and financial goals based on the specific objectives of the Company for the year, as well as certain strategic objectives.

 These operating, financial and strategic goals may include strategic customer wins, market share gains, gross margin and profitability goals, new product introductions, engineering project milestones, cost controls and growth targets - the achievement of which positively impact the Company's long-term performance.
-Teradyne is not disclosing the specific performance target levels for these goals because they represent confidential, commercially sensitive information that Teradyne does not disclose to the public and it believes, if disclosed, would cause competitive harm.
-The target levels for such performance measures such as product development, market share, new product introductions, and margin goals for new and existing products are inherently competitive and, if disclosed, would provide valuable insight into specific customers, markets, and areas where Teradyne is focusing.
+Teradyne is not disclosing the specific performance target levels for these goals because they represent confidential, commercially sensitive information that Teradyne does not disclose to the public and it believes, if disclosed,